 Intravitreal anti-VEGF injections are given by an ophthalmologist on an outpatient basis.
-A few days before the procedure, you will be given antibiotic eye drops to help prevent infection.

-Before the procedure, your eye and the skin around it will be cleaned and the area around your eye will be covered with a drape to keep it sterile (free of infection).
+Before the procedure, your eye and the skin around it will be cleaned, and the area around your eye will be covered with a drape to keep it sterile (free of infection).
 A small clip will be used to keep your eye open during the procedure.